An invariance principle for ergodic scale-free random environments: Existence and sublinearity of the corrector

 Dyadic systems allow us to formulate yet another equivalent definition of translation invariance modulo scaling (which is the only version which we will use in our proofs) and also provide a convenient useful tool for proving the equivalence of the conditions in Definition~\ref{def-translation-invariance}.

 \begin{lem} Let $\mcl H$ be a random cell configuration.
 Each of the conditions of Definition~\ref{def-translation-invariance} (with $\mcl H$ in place of $\mcl M$) are equivalent to each other and to the following additional condition. \begin{enumerate} \item \textbf{Dyadic system re-sampling property.} Let $\mcl D $ be a uniform dyadic system independent from $\mcl H$ and define $\wh S_m =\wh S_m^0$ for $m > 0$ as in~\eqref{eqn-mass-time-def}.
+For each $m > 0$, the following is true.
 Conditional on $\mcl H$ and $\mcl D$, let $z$ be sampled uniformly from Lebesgue measure on $\wh S_m$.
 Then the translated cell configuration/dyadic system pair $(\mcl H - z , \mcl D - z)$ agrees in law with $(\mcl H ,\mcl D)$ modulo scaling, i.e., there is a random $C>0$, possibly depending on $z$, such that $(C(\mcl H -z) , C(\mcl D-z) ) \eqD (\mcl H ,\mcl D)$. \end{enumerate} \end{lem}

 The proof of Lemma~\ref{lem-dyadic-resample} proceeds by showing that each of the conditions of Definition~\ref{def-translation-invariance} is equivalent to the dyadic system resampling condition in the lemma statement.
 The proof is routine in nature, so is deferred to Appendix~\ref{sec-equivalence} to avoiding interrupting the main argument.
 We emphasize that the condition given in Lemma~\ref{lem-dyadic-resample} is the only form of translation invariance modulo scaling which is used in the proofs of our main results.